AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/crm/salesforce-integration/salesforce-sync-settings.md

 >[!PREREQUISITES]
 >
->Salesforce and Marketo Sales must be connected.
+>Salesforce and Sales Insight Actions must be connected.

 **To log your emails in Salesforce via Email (BCC)**